For I have roamed into the naked woods

 In reverent silence Nature by me stood

-And lovingly there took me by the hand.
+And gently there did take me by the hand.

 I walked with her in green cathedrals great,